Second order Boltzmann-Gibbs principle for polynomial functions and applications: Proof of the second-order Boltzmann-Gibbs principle for higher degree polynomial functions

 Now, the integral that we want to control is bounded by \eqref{eq:firstbis}.
 By the same arguments as above, namely, by Young's inequality with $2A_x= L v(x)/n^a $, we bound it by

 From Lemma \ref{lemma:dir1} the proof ends. \end{proof}

-\begin{acknowledgement} This work has been supported by the French Ministry of Education through the grant ANR (EDNHS).
-PG thanks CNPq (Brazil) for support through the research project ``Additive functionals of particle systems'', Universal n.
-480431/2013-2, also thanks FAPERJ ``Jovem Cientista do Nosso Estado'' for the grant E-25/203.407/2014 and the Research Centre of Mathematics of the University of Minho, for the financial support provided by ``FEDER'' through the ``Programa Operacional Factores de Competitividade COMPETE'' and by FCT through the research project PEst-OE/MAT/UI0013/2014.
+\begin{acknowledgement} This work benefited from the support of the project EDNHS ANR-14-CE25-0011 of the French National Research Agency (ANR).
+PG thanks FCT/Portugal for support through the project UID/MAT/04459/2013.
 The work of MS was supported by CAPES (Brazil) and IMPA (Instituto de Matematica Pura e Aplicada, Rio de Janeiro) through a post-doctoral fellowship, and in part by the Labex CEMPI (ANR-11-LABX-0007-01). \end{acknowledgement}